The Salvage Station - It wasn't supposed to end this way...

 And, it got even worse once I was able to walk around the site, seeing what would prove to be an early demise to the reign of the flagship component of the vibrant Asheville music scene -- "early", as the venue was due to close at the end of the year due to the eminent domain land-claim by the state of NC to make way for a new stretch of highway known as "The I-26 Connector".

-The big stage was beat up and battered (but, not as bad as expected -- see lead photo; but the stage platform was, indeed, a mangled mess); shipping containers used for storage were on their sides, as were vehicles; other containers that served as bars were shifted to other areas of the site; the VIP area was no longer there; about two dozen large propane tanks from the Southern States Energy business next door littered the grounds.
+The big stage frame was beat up and battered (but, not as bad as expected -- see lead photo; but the stage platform was, indeed, a mangled mess); shipping containers used for storage were on their sides, as were vehicles; other containers that served as bars were shifted to other areas of the site; the VIP area was no longer there; about two dozen large propane tanks from the Southern States Energy business next door littered the grounds.
 The site was unrecognizable, for the most part (see photos below for more details).

 Then, I went inside to see the indoor stage room.